 Differences between adjustable and fixed loans

-You can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select fixed-rate loans because interest rates are low and they wish to lock in at this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Cal Coast Financial Corp at (510) 683-9850 to learn more.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+People choose these types of loans when interest rates are low and they wish to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
+Call Cal Coast Financial Corp at (510) 683-9850 to discuss how we can help.

-Most ARM programs have a "cap" that protects you from sudden increases in monthly payments.
-Your ARM may feature a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent a year, even though the underlying index increases by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount your payment can increase in a given period.
-Most ARMs also cap your rate over the duration of the loan period.
+Most programs feature a cap that protects you from sudden increases in monthly payments.
+There may be a cap on interest rate increases over the course of a year.
+For example: no more than a couple percent per year, even if the index the rate is based on goes up by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount your payment can go up in a given period.
+Most ARMs also cap your interest rate over the duration of the loan.

-ARMs most often have their lowest rates at the start.
-They provide the lower rate for an initial period that varies greatly.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is fixed for three or five years.
+ARMs most often feature the lowest rates toward the start.
+They provide that rate from a month to ten years.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are often best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans are best for borrowers who plan to move before the initial lock expires.
+These loans are fixed for a certain number of years (3 or 5), then adjust.
+Loans like this are best for borrowers who expect to move within three or five years.
+These types of ARMs are best for people who will move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (510) 683-9850.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.

 Get a New Loan Quote